glendamara/weather_app/README.md

 Credits <br>
 This project was inspired by a tutorial on the GreatStack YouTube channel.
 Special thanks for their excellent guidance and resources!

-Contribution <br>
-Contributions are welcome!
-Feel free to fork the repository, create a branch, and submit a pull request.

-License <br>
-This project is licensed under the MIT License.
-See the LICENSE file for details.